 How hot is too hot?

 There’s no official red-flag temperature for when it’s too hot to play outside because both heat and humidity impact how much your body needs to work to cool itself.
 Some experts caution against playing outdoors when the heat index reaches 90 degrees, but native Arizonans call that spring weather.
-Use your best judgement and watch the activity level to ensure you or your kids don’t overheat.
+Use your best judgment and watch the activity level to ensure you or your kids don’t overheat.
 As much as possible, seek shade, wear hats and dress in light colors and lightweight fabrics.
 Limit outdoor activity between 10 a.m. and 3 p.m., when the sun is at its peak.
-And if you start to feel too warm, go indoors where it’s air conditioned.
+And if you start to feel too warm, go indoors where it’s air-conditioned.

 There’s more to sunscreen than just applying it

-In order to be effective, it is recommended to use a sunscreen with an SPF of 30 or higher.
+In order to be effective, it is recommended to use sunscreen with an SPF of 30 or higher.
 SPF blocks only one type of cancer-causing ray, ultraviolet B (UVB).
 Look for a multi-spectrum sunscreen to keep kids safe from both UVA and UVB rays.
 Use sunscreen at least 30 minutes before sun exposure and remember to apply more every 3-4 hours and/or after water play.

 Kids aren’t drinking enough water